Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 Income splitting

-Definition: Strategy of dividing income among several family members to benefit from lower tax rates.
+Definition: A strategy of distributing income among several family members to benefit from lower tax rates.

-Explanation: By shifting income to family members who are in lower tax brackets, the overall tax burden can be reduced.
+Explanation: By transferring income to family members who are in lower tax brackets, the overall tax burden can be reduced.

 Estate freeze